enviodev/hyperfuel-json-api/README.md

     //  pagination.
     "to_block": Number, // Optional, defaults to latest block

+    /// List of receipt selections, the query will return receipts that match any of these selections and
+    ///  it will return receipts that are related to the returned objects.
+    "receipts": [{ReceiptSelection}], // Optional

+    /// List of input selections, the query will return inputs that match any of these selections and
+    ///  it will return inputs that are related to the returned objects.
+    "inputs": [{InputSelection}], // Optional

-    // List of transaction selections, the query will return transactions that match any of these selections.
+    /// List of output selections, the query will return outputs that match any of these selections and
-    "transactions": Array [{TransactionSelection}],
+    ///  it will return outputs that are related to the returned objects.
+    "outputs": [{OutputSelection}], // Optional

     // Weather to include all blocks regardless of if they are related to a returned transaction or log Normally
     //  the server will return only the blocks that are related to the transaction or logs in the response.
 But if this